API-Gateway-Lambda-and-DynamoDB

 GOOS=linux go build main.go

-To deploy the Lambda function, we will first create a zip archive of the function's code and upload it to an S3 bucket.
-This allows the CloudFormation stack to access and deploy the function from the specified S3 location.
+To deploy the Lambda function, we will first package the function’s code into a zip file and upload it to an S3 bucket.
+This enables the CloudFormation stack to retrieve and deploy the function from the specified S3 location.

 We install build-lambda-zip to create an archive file,